Skip to main content

 Image used with permission by copyright holder

 For a very long time, full-size pickup trucks were seen as versatile, heavy-duty vehicles that were primarily good at towing heavy cargo.
 Great on the farm, terrible everywhere else.
 That all changed when Ford unveiled the Raptor in 2010.
 While other automakers had made pickup trucks that were capable off-road, none of them had thought about building something that could tackle desert terrain at high speeds.
-Ford made it possible for owners to live out their Baja dreams in something that could be bought straight from the factory.
+Ford made it possible for owners to live out their Baja dreams with something that could be bought straight from the factory.

 Sure, the original Raptor came out for the 2009 model year, but the 2010 model year makes this list because of the newly available 6.2-liter V8 engine.
 The optional engine was rated at 411 horsepower and was a crucial part of what gave the pickup its unflinching ability to travel over rough terrain at high speeds.
 The F-150 Raptor’s suspension allowed for 11.2 inches of wheel travel at the front and over 13 inches at the back.
 Special Fox racing shocks, big tires, underbody protection, and sport seats all helped the Raptor’s case.
 If it weren’t for the Raptor, other modern off-roading pickup trucks wouldn’t be available today.